openwns/documentation/usersGuide/modules/dll/wimac/experiment1.rst

 of MSs are on a line according to the position list ``positionList``.
 Because we only study a scenario with one BS and one MS we chose ``numberOfCircles`` equal to zero and ``numberOfNodes`` equal to one.
-The different types of placers can be chosen from the python classes in the path ``myOpenWNS/framework/scenarios/PyConfig/scenarios/placer/``.
+The different types of placers can be chosen from the python classes in the path ``~/myOpenWNS/framework/scenarios/PyConfig/scenarios/placer/``.

 Next, the antenna type of the BS is defined with a position offset relative to the BS positions.
-This is required because more than one antenna per BS is possible.
 Here we only have one antenna per BS with a height of 5 meters.

 The protocol stack of the stations is defined by the creator.
-In this file, the creator ``WiMAXBSCreator`` and ``WiMAXUECreator`` are used, which can be found in the folder ``myOpenWNS/modules/dll/wimac/PyConfig/wimac/support/``.
+The creators ``WiMAXBSCreator`` and ``WiMAXUECreator`` are used, which can be found in ``nodecreators.py`` in the folder ``myOpenWNS/modules/dll/wimac/PyConfig/wimac/support/``.

 The scenario is built by the ``scenarios.builders.CreatorPlacerBuilder`` using the above mentioned parameters and functions.